WHAT IS A SPORTS COACH?

 It is true that one of the key reasons behind utilising a sports coach is to improve sporting performance.
 However, sports coaches bring so much more to the role than just achieving results on a scoreboard.

-According to the Australian Sports Commission, a sports coach needs to be – among other things – a mentor, teacher, psychologist, physiologist, and confidante.
+According to the Sports Australia, a sports coach needs to be – among other things – a mentor, teacher, psychologist, physiologist, and confidante.
 They also need to bring skills such as diplomacy, negotiation, facilitation, organisation, problem solving and motivation.

 Good coaches are not only called upon to improve their athlete’s performance but to also encourage positive thinking, teamwork, resilience, a good work ethic, and respect and love for the game.
 As such, sports coaches play an integral part in human development, and the influence a good coach can have on their athlete’s life can go way beyond the sporting field.